KI7MT/git-remote-demo/README.md

 You need to run this script once each log in session.
 If you log out, or reboot, you'll need to re-run the script to load the keys into the agent.
-Alternatively, you could add the commands as a function, source it from the ~/.bashrc` file and call it that way.
-A sample function is in the repo of this tutorial along with the script below.
+Alternatively, you could add the commands as a function, source it from the `~/.bashrc` file and call it that way.
+A sample function is included in the repo along with the script below.

 Each key will require you to provide the passphrase you entered when generating the keys.